 It’s determined that gambling losses are a miscellaneous deduction.
 For example, if players win $1,500.00 but lose $500.00 in bets, the taxable income allowed as a miscellaneous deduction is $1,000.00 for that specific playthrough.

 These prizes aren’t subjected to the 2% Limit by being listed in the Schedule A Taxation.
 It benefits gamblers as online winnings and taxable income slowly become separated through the process, which allows the Internal Revenue Service to assess documents better and avoid further contact with that player.

-For some, this has proposed the question of professional gambling is even possible.
+For some, this has proposed the question of whether professional gambling is even possible.
 The purpose of online gambling is for recreational entertainment, nothing more.
 But there are instances where players become professional gamblers.
 It’s led to confusion towards their yearly taxes, as losses cannot exceed winnings since 1987.
 Since the US Supreme Court implemented these legislative restrictions, professional gamblers have altered their tax reports by claiming self-employment.

-By using Form 1040, it’s possible to avoid the confusion taxation process mentioned above.
+By using Form 1040, it’s possible to avoid the confusing taxation process mentioned above.
 All that’s needed is to move from Schedule A to Schedule C. However, professional gamblers cannot be employed elsewhere in the United States.
 Otherwise, filing yourself as self-employed on Form 1040 is considered illegal.

 The distinction of which form you select, 1040 or W-2G, will affect the cost deduction allowed for online gambling.
 Those listed as self-employed can deduct multiple costs from their daily activities, including internet utility bills.
 Professional gamblers are known to expense their yearly travels, outdoor meals, and literature.
 This saves them thousands per year & will benefit our readers as well.